-This year’s Parents in Sport Week takes place 1 – 7 October 2018.
-For regular updates about news and activities for the week, sign up here.
+This year you can sign up for regular updates on news and activities for the week, sign up here.

 We'll look to further develop sports’ engagement with parents by focusing on these 3 key aims: